This article contains affiliate links. We may earn a small commission if you purchase via these links.

-The Best Rangefinders for Under $500
+QUICK LIST: 6 Best Rangefinders for Under $500 In 2023

 Spending this much on a rangefinder isn't the most popular option.
 It's obvious why - price.
 However, the quality glass that comes with being able to get distances out past 1,000 yards is something only the true, long-range hunter will appreciate.

 On this note, don't be discouraged if you see piddling review numbers.
 They may be lacking because the units are most likely out of most people's budgets for a rangefinder.

 However, if you find yourself in this range for a new unit, you've got to be experienced with how one works to comprehend and appreciate the quality.
 Golfers won't need this kind of distance reach, so it's up to you hunters to put the following lineup to the ultimate test!

 The RF.1 has a high-performing ranging engine that has been tried and tested in the field.
 For the money, it is easily the best rangefinder for hunting, long-range, and ranging in adverse light and weather conditions.

 The Maven RF.1 is a 7x25 rangefinder with excellent free-hand and stabilization benefits.
 While extremely easy to get ranges on distant targets up to advertised claims of 4500 yards, it can also be mounted to a tripod to achieve ultimate precision.

 Total custom control is yours with five brightness levels and five reticles to choose from.
 The reticle is daylight bright and can be easily seen against bright skies.

 We tested its IP67 water-resistant build and ascertained that it can handle extreme outdoor conditions for the hunt (check out the video above to see the test).
 Made with a magnesium and aluminium frame, the RF.1 is tough and built to withstand constant use.